virajdesai0309/Python-Practice/README.md

-# Pyton-Practice for my LinkedIn repository
+# LinkedIn repository for Pyhton-Practice.

 Before you start your jouney please install Python from the link provided below